-High inverter frequency design greatly reduces the size and weight of the welder.

-Reduction in magnetic and resistance loss enhances the welding efficiency and energy saving effect.
+Their high inverter frequency greatly reduces the volume and weight of the welder and the great reduction in magnetic and resistance loss obviously enhances the welding efficiency and energy saving effect.

-Working frequency is beyond audio range, which almost eliminates noise pollution.
+Switching frequency is beyond audio range, which almost eliminates noise pollution.